jmespath-community/jmespath.spec/README.md

-This project exists as the original implementation does not appear to be maintained and has not received any improvements for a long time.
-After multiple [attempts](https://github.com/jmespath/jmespath.site/issues/65) to [contact](https://github.com/jmespath/jmespath.site/issues/94) the original author, we decided to proceed further with this project.
+This project is a community initiative that aims to discuss frequently requested features for JMESPath.
+It tracks updates to the original specification and brings improvements that may not be necessarily included in the original spec.
+This project supports an ecosystem of high quality, fast paced implementations in popular programming languages.

 # JMESPath Specification

 Any changes to the JMESPath specification (https://jmespath.site/main/#specification) must have a JEP (JMESPath Enhancement Proposal) which is tracked in this repo.
-There are implementations of
-JMESPath in over 9 different languages, and we want to make sure that any modifications to the spec make sense for all JMESPath libraries.
-A JEP helps to work through the design process for new additions and ensures that the JMESPath community has a chance to give feedback before it's officially part of the specification.
+While there are implementations of JMESPath in over 9 different languages, we currently track implementations of 4 implementations of the JMESPath Community specification.
+We want to make sure that any modifications to the spec make sense for all JMESPath and JMESPath Community libraries.

+A JEP helpsto work through the design process for new additions and ensures that the JMESPath community has a chance to give feedback before it's officially part of the specification.

 ## Things that need a JEP